aweihe00/project3/README.md

 The pet sitter page displays some basic information about their pet sitters as well as allows the user to manage pet sitters by adding and removing them.

 Overview
-Pet Life is a MERN stack web application designed to be a one stop website for keeping track of all your pets, pet information, doctors visits, prescriptions and sitters information
+Pet Playground is a MERN stack web application designed to be a one stop website for keeping track of all your pets, pet information, doctors visits, prescriptions and sitters information